 While certain IMO regulations are already adopted or have been approved by the committee, it is our view that there will need to be additional political intervention in order to steer emission from the international fleet towards either a 50% reduction (base case) or higher reduction in CO2 levels (high case) by 2050.
 Even more so should the ambitions for the IMO's GHG strategy be heightened at the scheduled revision in 2023.
 Since future policy changes are inherently uncertain, this study has interviewed key experts in the field, ranging from industry experts to people central in the IMO negotiations.
-Based on their input, a set policy assumption has been derived for both mitigation scenarios.
+Based on their input, a set policy assumption has been derived for both mitigation scenarios. instruments from the IMO.

-In the development of the policy scenarios, we have assumed a certain timeline for the introduction and amendments of the different policy instruments from the IMO.
 This timeline has been determined based on valuable input from industry sources and assumes an interplay between the EU and the IMO, where the EU is a first mover in implementing key regulation that has not yet progressed much in the IMO negotiations, notably carbon price and zero-emission fuel blending requirement.
 The logic of this assumption is the observed introduction of green policies in the EU, coupled with the observation that the EU has considerably fewer member countries than the IMO, which enables them to have a faster policy development and possibly also faster implementation pathway.
 There is also precedence that the EU has pushed the IMO on climate regulation before, such as the introduction of the MRV requirement on CO2 in the EU.